Sanvordem: Demographics

 As of 2001 India census, Sanvordem had a population of 4,832.
 Males constitute 50% of the population and females 50%.
 Sanvordem has an average literacy rate of 72%, higher than the national average of 59.5%: male literacy is 78%, and female literacy is 67%.
 In Sanvordem, 12% of the population is under 6 years of age.

 Government and politics

 Sanvordem is part of Sanvordem (Goa Assembly constituency) and South Goa (Lok Sabha constituency).

 Economy

 Mining is one of the major economic activities of Sanvordem.
-A lot of trucks carrying the ore from one place to another are a regular sight on local loads.
+A lot of trucks carrying the ore from one place to another are a regular sight on local roads.
 It is more known for a wholesale market value.